MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 FatSecret Platform API is “the #1 food and nutrition database in the world, utilized by more than 10,000 developers, in more than 50 countries contributing in excess of 500 million API calls every month”  provided by https://platform.fatsecret.com/api/.

-* An "out of the box" FatSecret Platform API application incorporates the following features:
+An "out of the box" FatSecret Platform API application incorporates the following features:
 -	a summary of food, exercise and weight activity
 -	integrated food and nutrition search and detailed results
 -	a food diary - for planning and tracking foods eaten
 -	an activity diary - to estimate and record energy utilization for various exercises
 -	a weight chart and journal - to set goals and track progress

-For simplicity, our project uses the following code to show users only the summary of food.
+We applied a free but limited access to the databse.
+API Access Key: 8575eae8dc11485090730817b5c67c94

+For simplicity and demo purpose, we wrote python programs which would do following work:
+-	Read trained and saved model
+- 	Read in labels
+-	Read in the provided image and make classification
+- 	Print out top 5 class names
+-	Use API Access key to connect the database, call foods_search function in fatsecret library given the class name who has highest probability
+-	Genarate the following html code and prompt out a window to user which includes food's nuitrition information.

+Python Code could be found from following links: demo.py:
+PyWriteHtml.py:

 Actually more above features could be realized by app developers, which would be discussed in session 8 "future work".

 ```html
 <!DOCTYPE html >